scipy/scipy/doc/source/dev/api-dev/nan_policy.rst

 in a well-defined manner, and some thought and design may have to be applied to ensure that it works.
-The correct behavior (whether that be to return ``nan``, return some other value, raise an exception, or something else) will be determined case-by-case.
+The correct behavior (whether that be to return ``nan``, return some other value, raise an exception, or something else) will be determined on a case-by-case basis.

 Why doesn't ``nan_policy`` also apply to ``inf``?